Shannon-whatever/Animate-Anyone-1-Group-project/README.md

 -Provided actionable insights for future work at the intersection of pose estimation and generative models.

 ## Collaboration:
 We welcome feedback, issue reports, and constructive dialogue from the community.
-For course-related inquiries, please contact [group representative email].
+For course-related inquiries, please contact u3605873@connect.hku.hk.